Friday, March 14, 2025

 I enrolled in a paranormal romance writing workshop through AutoCrit that really has me excited and motivated.
 As a supplement to the workshop, my library lets me have access to the Great Courses for free, so I've been listening to The Real History of Dracula and taking notes.
 One of the stories I have sitting is actually a shifter based paranormal romance but maybe my writing future holds vampires as well!
 If you are an Audible member you have access to The Great Courses, Wolves and Werewolves in History and Popular Culture if you're into that kind of thing.
 It's next on my list.

 It's been fulfilling to make writing fun again through this blog and even with what I'm teaching my children.
 My eleven year old asked about doing a horror writing course, so I've been creating one for her and my son.
 I'm utilising RL Stine's Masterclass as a main resource/ spine of the curriculum but we're studying key figures and elements within the genre as well.
 We've done author profiles, writing sprints, copy work, curated genre research lists, watched videos, read articles, and have been listening to Dracula on Audible together.
 We are ripping apart and combing through that poor book and it's all been a blast.
-Secretly, I've been pumped when my kids have started recognising horror devices being employed in a show or spooky scene we're watching on television.
+Secretly, I have to admit, I've been pumped when my kids have started recognising horror devices being employed in a show or spooky scene we're watching on television.

 With the way my mind is set up I am always resolving to do something or other and I tend to not be able to let the thoughts go until I jump in and start.
 Most of the time the obsessions don't singularly hit in January so I start when the spirit moves me.
 Still this January I finally starting making that homemade pasta I've been thinking about.
 So far we've had fettuccine, spaghetti and homemade lasagne pasta sheets.
 My closets have embarked on an editing journey, and I decided to lose thirty pounds for good- though I haven't put a plan in motion on that yet.
-We'll have to see how many of the new try's become a way of life at our house.
+We'll have to see how many of the new try's become a way of life in our house.
 I love the different influences we've picked up over the years even though sometimes I do overwhelm myself with all the trying.
 Still, when the curtain finally closes on my life I will have done it all due to this somewhat annoying trait of mine!
 I know I'm a Jack of all trades and a master of not a single one- it's a satisfying life trying all the things.

 What type of things have you and your family resolved to do in this new month, new season, and new year?